meltyourface/blank/posts/Corpse-rising/Necromancy-Corpse-Rising-Techniques-and-Ethical-Considerations/index.md

 C. Death Reversal or Animated Corpse

-Two primary schools of thought exist within corpse rising: those attempting to reverse death completely, restoring the deceased to their full living state, and those who seek to animate the corpse, making it a vessel for spiritual energy without full restoration of the original consciousness.
+**Two primary schools of thought exist within corpse rising**: those attempting to reverse death completely, restoring the deceased to their full living state, and those who seek to animate the corpse, making it a vessel for spiritual energy without full restoration of the original consciousness.

 ### IV.
 Practical Applications